wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-connect-to-redis-using-memcache-protocol.md

 ## Enable Memcache extension for PHP

-In order for the application to speak the Memcache protocol, it's necessary to install the Memcache extension to PHP--the language framework for your WordPress site.
+In order for the application to speak the Memcache protocol, it is necessary to install the Memcache extension to PHP, (the language framework for your WordPress site).

 ### Download the php_memcache Extension

-Browse to [PECL][6].
-Under the caching category, click [memcache][7].
-Under the downloads column click the DLL link.
+Browse to [PECL][6], under the caching category, click on [memcache][7].
+Under the downloads column click on the DLL link.

 ![PHP PECL Website](./media/web-sites-connect-to-redis-using-memcache-protocol/7-php-pecl-website.png)